Why senior citizens love rafting on the Tongariro River

 We’re finding that they are fitter and healthier, due to an increased awareness of the need to maintain health and vitality through things like diet and exercise, and getting outside and into the great outdoors.

 Of course while in the great outdoors, there are numerous activities people can do.
-Some are more passive while some, like rafting are a little more exciting. 🙂
+Some are more passive while some, like rafting, is a little more exciting. 🙂

 We put the ‘active’ in activity.